yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     Ensure **Grand access permissions to all pipelines** is checked

-    **NOTE**  During the process, you might be prompted to sign in to your Microsoft account.
+    >**Note**  During the Service Connection creation process, you might be prompted to sign in to your Microsoft account if Azure DevOps detects it requires authentication.

 7. And finally, select **Save**.